Best Black Friday deals 2020: sale start date, best offers and tips

 Because of this, we expect to see big discounts in areas such as toys, gaming consoles, and tech – all of which are popular gifts.

 PS5 pre-orders have already proved extremely popular, so we expect the console to continue to sell, with or without any deals.
-Much like last year, any discounted stock of the Nintendo Switch is likely to go fast, so we recommend taking advantage of deals fast, if you haven’t been lucky enough to get your hands on one in recent months.
+Much like last year, any discounted stock of the Nintendo Switch is likely to go fast, so we recommend taking advantage of Nintendo Switch Black Friday deals fast, if you haven’t been lucky enough to get your hands on one in recent months.

 Another big release of 2020 has been the long-anticipated iPhone 12.
 If you are interested on getting your hands on the new flagship Apple phone, we recommend waiting until Black Friday.
 Nothing is guaranteed but some great iPhone 12 deals are already beginning to surface.